These are the items we have found. If you don’t find it, write to us.

 Koolhaas.
 Elements of Architecture

 Elements of Architecture focuses on each of the fragments of the rich and complex collage of this discipline.
-Windows, façades, balconies, corridors, chimneys, stairs, escalators, lifts: the book aims to delve into the micronarratives of construction details.
-The result is not a single story, but rather a network of origins, influences, similarities, and differences in architectural evolution, which includes the importance of technological advances, climate adaptation, political calculation, economic contexts, regulatory requirements, and new digital regimes.
+Windows, facades, balconies, corridors, chimneys, stairs, escalators, elevators: the book aims to delve into the micronarratives of construction details.
+The result is not a single story, but rather a network of origins, influences, similarities, and differences in architectural evolution, including the importance of technological advances, climate adaptation, political calculation, economic contexts, regulatory requirements, and new digital regimes.

-- Custom binding with hinged spine: our printer modified their industrial binding machine to achieve a flexible spine eight centimetres thick.
+- Custom binding with hinge spine: our printer modified their industrial binding machine to achieve a flexible spine eight centimeters thick.

 - Includes a new chapter with forewords, table of contents, and an index

-- Printed on 50 g Opakal paper, which provides the opacity needed to carry out Boom’s design, inspired by a palimpsest
+- Printed on 50 g Opakal paper, providing the opacity needed to execute Boom’s design, inspired by a palimpsest

-- Each chapter combines transparent sheets and personal annotations by Koolhaas and Boom that will guide you through the book more quickly
+- Each chapter combines transparent sheets and personal annotations by Koolhaas and Boom to guide you through the book more quickly

 - Printed at the originally intended 100% size